When planning a dream vacation most people find themselves checking (and rechecking) the weather forecasts as their trip approaches.

 What will the weather be like when I visit?

-The monthly dashboards will give you a good overview as to what you can expect that month in regards to the weather at Disney World.
-In most situations, when it comes to the weather it is better to be prepared than it is to just try to "wing" it.
+The monthly crowd calendars will give you a good overview as to what you can expect that month in regards to the weather at Disney World.
+In most situations, when it comes to the weather it is better to be prepared than it is to just try to “wing” it.

 Heat & humidity